Seithan/EasyNextionLibrary/README.md

 ***Description:***
 We use it to read the value of every components' numeric attribute from Nextion (value, bco color, pco color...etc)

-In case the function fails to read the new value, it will return the number `7777`.
+In case the function fails to read the new value, it will return the number `777777`.
+The reasons of getting `777777`: (from release 1.0.2 and above)
+   -  Waiting bytes have not come to Serial timeout
+   - Command start character is not found in Serial timeout
+   - The waiting length of the byte package has not come to Serial
+   - Bytes on Serial are not the expected
 The chances of getting a wrong value is one in a million.
 You can use this, fail return value, feature in your code, in case you handle sensitive value data, to confirm that you have the right value.
-You can check it with an **`if()`** statement, in which you will ignore the value of `7777` and you can run the `readNumber()` again or set a safe value or use the last good known value method.
+You can check it with an **`if()`** statement, in which you will ignore the value of `777777` and you can run the `readNumber()` again or set a safe value or use the last good known value method.

 ````Cpp
 uint32_t number = 0;